-Azure Machine Learning Studio supports both R and Python.
-You can use R with Azure Machine Learning Studio in two ways.
+Azure Machine Learning Studio (classic) supports both R and Python.

 For large-scale R jobs, you can use Azure Batch.
 This service provides cloud-scale job scheduling and compute management so you can scale your R workload across tens, hundreds, or thousands of virtual machines.
 Since it is a generalized computing platform, there a few options for running R jobs on Azure Batch.

 doAzureParallel package.
 This R package is a parallel backend for the

 foreach package.
 It allows each iteration of the

 foreach loop to run in parallel on a node within the Azure Batch cluster.
 For an introduction to the package, see the blog post doAzureParallel: Take advantage of Azure’s flexible compute directly from your R session.